An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs

-We run Algorithm \ref{alg:functional} to produce a network $G_{\textnormal{RL}}$ with $N_{\textnormal{WS}}= 20$ ring-lattice subgraphs of size $n_{\textnormal{WS}}=12$, where each node has $k_{\textnormal{WS}}=6$ neighbors in its associated ring-lattice subgraph.
-We produce $N_s =68$ stages, one node-absorption configuration for each stage (with $\delta_* = 0.2$ and $\delta_{**}=1$), and $N_{\textnormal{sim}}=1000$ simulations of SIR dynamics on $G_{\textnormal{RL}}$ using the corresponding node-absorption configuration and the parameters $\beta_{*} = 0.125$ and $\alpha = 0.1$, with the resulting value of $\beta_{**}$ from (\ref{eqn:compensation}).
-In Figure \ref{fig:FunctionalQuant}, we show the means that we obtain for the outbreak duration, the final size, and the outbreak peak for each of the 68 stages of the node-absorption configurations.
-The qualitative behavior of these epidemiological quantities is consistent with the observations in \cite{salathe2010}.
-Specifically, the final outbreak size and the outbreak peak decrease monotonically as {the stage number increases} [see Figures \ref{fig:FunctionalQuant}(b,c)].
-By contrast, for the first 29 stages in Figure \ref{fig:FunctionalQuant}(a), the mean outbreak duration increases as {the stage number increases}.
+{We produce {parameter configurations in $N_{\rm S} = 68$ stages} {[}with $\delta_* = 0.2$, $\delta_{**} = 1$, $\beta_{*} = 0.125$, $\alpha = 0.1$, and the corresponding value of $\beta_{**}$ that we obtain using \eqref{eqn:compensation}{]}.} {For each parameter configuration, we run} $N_{\textnormal{sim}} = 1000$ simulations of SIR dynamics on $G^{\mathrm{RL}}$ (see Algorithm \ref{alg:functional}).
+In Figures \ref{fig:FunctionalQuant}(a)--(c), we show the mean outbreak duration, final size, and outbreak peak for {the parameter configuration {in} each of the 68 stages.} The qualitative behavior of these epidemiological quantities is consistent with the observations in the example of Salath\'e and Jones \cite{salathe2010}.
+Specifically, the mean final outbreak size and the mean outbreak peak decrease monotonically as we increase the stage number [see Figures \ref{fig:FunctionalQuant}(b,c)].
+Additionally, the mean outbreak duration peaks at intermediate stages [see Figure \ref{fig:FunctionalQuant}(a)].